 At Fleetdown Primary Academy, we want every child to enjoy writing and develop the skills necessary to become confident and enthusiastic writers.
 We use a range of techniques to inspire our pupils including a range of stimuli (from videos to novels, to real life experiences).
 Teachers use our knowledge and skills progression grid, and their genre coverage map to generate amazing teaching ideas.
 For information on your child’s year group’s coverage – please see their curriculum map for this academic year which can be found on their year group webpages.

 We believe in creating a language rich environment, therefore each classroom is well equipped with dictionaries, thesaurus’, word banks and modelled writing created by the class teacher which is displayed on the working wall or washing line for the children to access in every lesson.
 We also believe that it is important to develop pupils’ stamina and therefore give the pupils a dedicated opportunity for sustained writing at least once per unit during English lessons, whereby they will have the opportunity to undertake planning, writing, editing and self and peer assessment of their written work.

 In Reception, pupils focus on the development of mark making, moving to simple letter formation and then writing words and sentences in contexts that are meaningful to the children.

-To help children spot mistakes in their own work, we have also introduced ‘Purple Perfect Pens’ across the school.
-Each child has been given their own purple pen, that is used to edit and improve their work as they write.
-The pens are also helping to build the children’s learning power and improve their confidence as they are able to edit their own mistakes before their work is handed in.
-They are really excited about using the purple pens and look forward to using them to make their work even better!
+To help children spot mistakes in their own work, we use ‘Purple Perfect Pens’ in Years 1-6.
+Each child uses their own purple pen to edit and improve their work as they write.
+The pens help to build the children’s learning power and improve their confidence as they are able to edit their own mistakes before their work is handed in.
+They really enjoy using the purple pens and look forward to using them to make their work even better!